Understanding Physical Dynamics with Counterfactual World Modeling: Method

-\paragraph{Segmentation} Our querying procedure for segmentation is inspired by the notion of Spelke object in infant object recognition: babies typically treat things that move together as a single object \cite{spelke1990principles}.
-The CWM model segments objects by sampling counterfactual motion at a pixel location, predicting the next frame, and grouping together parts of the image that move similarly to the counterfactual motion.
+is defined as a collection of physical stuff that moves together under the application of everyday physical actions \cite{chen2022unsupervised}.
+This is inspired by the notion of Spelke object in infant object recognition: infants tend to group scene elements that move together as a single object \cite{spelke1990principles}.
+CWM extracts segmentation of objects by motion interventions, which simulate object motion at a pixel location, followed by grouping parts of the image that move together.

-Figure \ref{fig:segmentation} describes an iterative procedure for generating motion counterfactual and extracting segments associated with a pixel location $(i, j)$.
-Given a single input image $x$, we instantiate an action by creating a new frame that is mostly blank, but in which the content of the patch at location $(i, j)$ of the input image is copied to a new location $(i\!+\!\epsilon_1, j\!+\!\epsilon_2)$, where $\epsilon_1,\epsilon_2$ are location offsets sampled within a radius $r\!>\!0$.
-With a pre-trained predictor, moving a single patch causes the whole object to move in the predicted frame \cite{bear2023unifying}.
-We extract the flow between the input and predicted frame, and threshold it to obtain a segment.
-To further refine the segments, we repeat this procedure by iteratively adding more patches within the segment region into the action, where the number of iterations is set as 3.

-To automatically discover multiple objects in a single image, we choose actions at pixel locations based on a sampling probability distribution $p$, which has high probability at pixel locations belonging to Spelke objects and low otherwise.
-Once a segment is discovered, we mask out the probability distribution values using the segments and repeat the process to discover the next object.
-We discuss more details about computing the sampling distribution in the supplementary materials.